Women are getting most of the new jobs. What's going on with men?

 Ongoing challenges for women and men

-What Stevenson doesn't want people to conclude is that everything is okay now that women are leading on jobs.
+What Stevenson doesn't want people to conclude is that everything is OK now that women are leading on jobs.

 "We know that there is still discrimination that holds people back," she says.